EvgenyNerush/leetcloj/README.md

 # leetcloj
-My solutions of leetcode problems.
+My solutions of the leetcode problems.
 In Clojure.
+For my Scala solutions, see [my leetcode profile](https://leetcode.com/EvgenyNr/).